 What I really like though is the fact that you can hang the bag up.
 Which means that once you get out what you need, you can just hang the bag up, leaving your hands free.
 You can hang it off the back of the toilet door, off the door handle or even the toilet roll holder.
 Which means you can have your hands free whilst changing your pad.

 A lot of thought has gone into the design of the Raigan J bags.
 Which means that it is perfect for periods.
-Plus she has a new fun range out that is more affordably priced for tweens and teens.
-And starting next week, I will have 5 of these to give away!
+Plus Raigan has a new fun range out that is more affordably priced for tweens and teens.
 My daughter now uses the banana one, and absolutely loves it.
 Her friends do too, as the bag does receive a lot of comments!

 Have you heard that saying?
 You can lead a horse to water but you can’t make it drink.
-Well, sometimes, it can feel a bit like that, when your daughter is resistant to carrying her period bag with her.
+Well, sometimes, it can feel a bit like that, when your child is resistant to carrying their period bag with them.

 So you’ll need to start talking about puberty and periods a lot more.
-Give her time to get used to the fact that periods will be happening for her soon.
-You could suggest that even if she doesn’t need it just yet, that maybe one of her friends might need something from it.
-Feedback from parents is that once girls start to experience some physical puberty changes eg pubic hair and breasts, or their friends start talking about their periods, that they are then more open to packing their period bag in their school bag.
+Give them time to get used to the fact that periods will be happening soon.
+You could suggest that even if they don’t need it just yet, that maybe one of their friends might need something from it.
+Feedback from parents is that once their friends start to experience some physical puberty changes eg pubic hair and breasts, or they start talking about their periods, that their child is then more open to packing their period bag in their school bag.